dfinity/motoko/design/StableRegions-20230209.md

 **Tension 1** is introduced because we want to avoid relying on the Motoko heap as the "ground truth" about the allocator's state.
 If this heap is lost, as it is during an upgrade, then a developer may still want to recover all of the regions' data and meta data.

-On the other hand, during ordinary canister execution, we *do* want to rely on the heap (not stable memory) for meta data to avoid its higher access costs for load and store operations, and thus we need meta data in two places, both heap and stable memory.
+On the other hand, during ordinary canister execution, ~we *do* want to rely on the heap (not stable memory) for meta data to avoid its higher access costs for load and store operations, and thus we need meta data in two places, both heap and stable memory.~

-Tension 1 is resolved by storing certain meta data twice, just as with the Rust implementation that serves as our basis.
+Tension 1 is resolved by ~storing certain meta data twice, just as with the Rust implementation that serves as our basis.~ storing the data only in stable memory, and relying on those acesses becoming faster in the near future. (looking into the near-future roadmap for canister stable memory, it seems this is very likely.)

-The main difference is that in our case, we store enough extra meta data to permit:
+Compared with the Rust version, we store enough extra meta data to permit:

  - Regions whose page blocks are in arbitrary order, not necessarily in order of smallest to highest address.